IlyaKirillov/GoUniverse/README.md

 # GoUniverse

-A universal go client bases on Html5 and javascript.
+A universal Go/Baduk/Weiqi client based on Html5 and javascript.

 Supported servers: